isc-projects/stork/doc/install.rst

 in `PostgreSQL documentation
 <https://www.postgresql.org/docs/14/ssl-tcp.html>`_.

-Stork server has support for secure communications with the database.
+Stork Server has support for secure communications with the database.
 The following configuration settings in the `server.env` file enable and configure communication encryption with the database server.
 They correspond with the SSL settings provided by the libpq - the native PostgreSQL client library written in C: